iPascal619/Aetherflow_Final-BUILD/README.md

 ## 🤝 Contributing & Development

-We welcome contributions from developers, healthcare professionals, and researchers!
+Hi, Pascal here, I welcome contributions from developers, healthcare professionals, and researchers!
 Here's how you can help improve AetherFlow:

 ### **How to Contribute**